Latest update: 23 June 2022

 As explained above on this page, if you are entering Spain by air from a non EU country or a non Schengen country and you do not have a EU Digital COVID Certificate (DCC) or an equivalent certificate issued by any of the non-EU countries that have joined the EU DCC program, you will need fill out and present your Public Health Control Form at the Health Control.

 Filling out the Public Health Control Form form is a two stage easy process:

 Stage 1.
-After booking your plane tickets, you will need to register on the Spanish Travel Health website.
+After booking your plane tickets, you will need to register on the Spanish Travel Health website for arrivals by air.

-You will need to provide your name, surname, passport or ID number, flight number, arrival date and email address.
+You will need to provide your name, surname, passport or ID number, flight or cruise number, arrival date and email address.